 Ways to Curb Exam Anxiety

-Prepare in advancePreparing well in advance can save you from last-minute study tension and help you in getting rid of anxiety.
+Prepare in advancePreparing well in advance can save you from last-minute study tension and help you get rid of anxiety.
 Set realistic study goals and break these goals down into smaller chunks for further ease.
 Make a schedule and incorporate your study goals within that schedule.
 Staying ahead can help reduce the stress of covering a huge syllabus.

 Plan your DayNot planning the day, not having a study timetable, sleeping at irregular times, and not eating on time are also the main reasons for anxiety in students these days.
 Planning your study time in the day can effectively decrease stress and anxiety.
 Scheduling well-planned breaks can save time and promote mindfulness in between long study sessions.
 Doing exercise is also a healthy way to curb anxiety.
 Exercise produces feel-good hormones and keeps the body and mind fit.

 Do not Cram, Understand the ConceptsLet’s be fair.
 Sitting at a place and studying for long hours can be exhausting and on top of that a big syllabus can be unnerving.
 Especially during exam time, students resort to cramming to cover all the topics of the subject word-to-word.
 Cramming the whole syllabus can add to anxiety and even forgetfulness.
-One practical way to approach this situation is to understand the concepts rather than cram it down.
+One practical way to approach this situation is to understand the concepts rather than cram them down.

-Get Yourself a Study BuddyCollaborate with your friend or study in a group, this can be mutually benefitting and can help you in understanding that you are not alone.
-Your peers too have exams and seeking help from them, studying together can create a sense of assurance.
+Get Yourself a Study BuddyCollaborate with your friend or study in a group, this can be mutually beneficial and can help you in understanding that you are not alone.
+Your peers too have exams and seeking help from them, and studying together can create a sense of assurance.
 Practicing mock question papers together and asking each other questions can help in revising the topics.

-Take frequent breaks and try to make this break a productive one.
+Don’t Forget to Take BreaksTake frequent breaks and try to make this break a productive one.
 One of the ways to curb anxiety is to sharpen memory.
 In the break time, reward yourself with a puzzle (which immensely helps in sharpening memory, read more here or go for a 5-minute walk or have your favorite snack.

 We understand the jitters associated with the exam preparations and the scenario of kids on the exam day!
-To help parents not give in to the exam anxiety and understand how to be better parents by helping children to manage their anxiety, we have come up with a webinar on the same.
+To help parents not give in to exam anxiety and understand how to be better parents by helping children manage their anxiety, we have come up with a webinar on the same.

 Preparing for exams and exam anxiety co-exist together.
 Not managing it only makes it worse.
 Practical ways of curbing anxiety associated with exams can help reduce or manage it.
-Preparing in advance, taking breaks, scheduling the day, studying in a group are helpful ways to curb anxiety.
+Preparing in advance, taking breaks, scheduling the day, and studying in a group are helpful ways to curb anxiety.